-A family member, spouse, or a dependent of someone who has died due to negligence or misconduct of another, has the option to sue for “wrongful death.”
+A family member, spouse, or a dependent of someone who has died or been affected due to negligence or misconduct of another, has the option to sue for “wrongful death.”
 Most wrongful death cases involve criminal trials but can also encompass death or injury caused by service during employment.

 Wrongful Death Claims for Mesothelioma Cases